 5- All clubs wishing to change their name must submit their proposed name to the secretary for approval by the league committee.
 Players may change clubs providing that they inform the secretary with at least two weeks notice.
 Players are not allowed to change more than once in the season.

-6- There are no age or nationality restrictions on players and coaches other than disciplinary ones.
+6- There are no age or nationality restrictions on players and coaches.
 Priority is given to the youth, ethnic minorities and newly registered players with the league.

 7- All teams must have a nominated club secretary and a coach.
 They can be the same person.

-1- The league will organise the competition and provide fixtures and appointments.
-Once the League sends the appointments and fixtures, all the games showed in the document are confirmed.
-Please see below for postponements.
-Teams are required to be punctual to avoid unnecessary delays.
+1- The league will organise the competition, provide fixtures and appointments.
+Once the League uploads the appointments and fixtures, all the games are confirmed.

 3- The court shall be available for both teams and officials at least fifteen (15) minutes before the official tip-off, unless the court supervisor decides to shorten this time.

-4- Games will be played according FIBA and England Basketball rules and regulations, unless stated in this handbook, or further instructions from the technical secretary and/or court supervisor.
+4- Games will be played according FIBA and Basketball England rules and regulations, unless stated in this handbook, or further instructions from the technical secretary and/or court supervisor.
+All participants must have their registration cards on the table for the duration of the fixture.

 7- Uniforms.
 Shirts and shorts must have plain numbers of solid colour contrasting with the colour of the shirt.
 It should be numbered at least 20 cm. high.
 Each team are required a dark and a clear colour top to avoid colour clash.
 Players are not allowed to wear any kind of jewellery or objects that can cause an injury.